-I'm sharing basic know-how for everyone starting work in PO or PM positions from their existing roles, such as design, non-development majors, or product planners.
+We share fundamental know-how for everyone starting a new career as a PO or PM from existing roles such as design, non-development majors, or product planners.

 It was a lecture that made me imagine the practical work of a PO.